juicedata/juicefs/README.md

 ### Mount a volume

-Once a volume is formated, your can mount it to a directory, which is called *mount point*.
+Once a volume is formatted, you can mount it to a directory, which is called *mount point*.

 ```bash
 $ ./juicefs mount -d localhost ~/jfs